enwi/RNGToWiFi/comissioning.md

 ## Step 5
 Once `RNG to WiFi` has connected successfully with your local WiFi network you can access the user interface from your browser like in `Step 3`.
-To make things easier you can use the URL `http://rngbridge.local`, click on [this](http://rngbridge.local) or again scan the QR code below.
+To make things easier you can use the URL `http://rngbridge.local`, click on <a href="http://rngbridge.local" target="_blank">this</a> or again scan the QR code below.
 ![WiFi URL QR](https://github.com/enwi/RNGToWiFi/blob/master/images/qr_url_rngbridge.png)

 > On some phones or browsers you might run into the issue that the page won't load with the error `DNS_PROBE_FINISHED_NXDOMAIN`.